jlee52tw/custom_gpu_op_tutorial/README.md

 # OpenVINO Custom GPU Operator Tutorial

 This tutorial demonstrates how to add a custom OpenCL operator to the OpenVINO GPU plugin without recompiling OpenVINO.
+It provides both **Python** and **C++** implementations.

 ## Overview